William Dyott: Home service

-Dyott returned to England on 26 July and in September was summoned by George to belatedly take up his role as aide de camp.
+Dyott returned to England on 26 July and in September was summoned by George III to belatedly take up his role as aide de camp.
 On 26 December the 25th, still serving in the Gibraltar garrison, rebelled against the command of Prince Edward, Duke of Kent, and was put down by the remainder of the garrison.
-On 26 January 1803 Dyott, to his astonishment, was ordered back to Gibraltar to deal with the situation.
-The order was later cancelled.
+On 26 January 1803 Dyott was ordered back to Gibraltar to deal with the situation, but the order was later cancelled.
 He was appointed a brigadier-general on 4 June and ordered to go out with his regiment, that had since returned from Gibraltar, to command a brigade in the new West Indies campaign of the Napoleonic Wars.
 Before he could do so the 25th was redirected to serve in the Irish Command, and Dyott was moved to the staff there on 3 September, in command of Waterford.

 When the king returned to Weymouth to recuperate from a manic episode in August 1804, Dyott left Ireland to join him.
 He spent this time in Weymouth, and also Windsor, escorting members of the Royal Family to the theatre and playing cards with Charlotte of Mecklenburg-Strelitz and her daughters.
 He returned to Ireland in January 1805.
 In March Dyott was translated to command the infantry in Dublin and the Eastern District, by September being located at the Curragh Camp.
 He continued in Ireland until September 1806 when he was given command of Sussex, part of the Southern District.
 His headquarters was at Hastings.
 Dyott was promoted to major-general on 25 April 1808.
 Still in close contact with the king, in September he recorded George's descent into blindness.

 Dyott was given command of a brigade to serve in the Peninsular War on 25 December.
 He set out from Spithead on board HMS Fisgard on 14 January 1809, but on 18 January the Battle of Corunna took place and the army was evacuated from the Iberian Peninsula.
 Fisgard met with the ships on 26 January as they carried the army home.
 Dyott and the other general officers on Fisgard then transferred to the escorting HMS Alfred and returned to England with the army.
 Landing with part of the army at Portsmouth Dyott was appalled, describing "such miserable tattered beings I never saw, so wan and worn out".
 With his Peninsular command no longer viable, Dyott was instead sent to serve at Winchester.